StudySteno/StudySteno-Plover-Contractions/Documentation of dictionary changes.md

 "TPHAO\*EPBT": "needn't",
 "WOUPBT": "would not", _(Note: This pair was added since I prefer `WOU` for "would" and `-PBT` for "not".)_
 "WO\*UPBT":, "wouldn't",

-# New briefs and phrases

-These are briefs and phrases that are completely new, no existing entry at all for these contractions and phrases (although the starter word for each exists, obviously!).

-"KWR-F": "why have",
-"KWR\*F": "why've",
-"KWR\*L":, "why will",
-"HO\*UL", "how will",
-"THAOELS", "these will",
-"THAO\*ELS", "these'll",

-### Here `HAOER`

-There are a number of "here" briefs and phrases in the default dictionary, but not the ones below!

-"HAOERZ": "here has",
-"HAOERL": "here will",
-"HAO\*ERL": "here'll",
-"HAOERLD": "here would",
-"HAO\*ERD": "here'd",

-### Somebody `SPH-B`
-There are numerous entries/options for the word "somebody."
-I prefer `SPH-B` as the brief for the left-hand phrase starter brief (or as I tend to call it, the "root" brief).
-All of these are new entries, some bump against orthography, but the orthographic strokes are generally nonsensicle words.
-If you really want to write "somebodieds" you can still stroke it using orthographic norms (`SPH-B/-D/-S` or `SPH-BD/-S`)

-"SPH-BL": "somebody will",
-"SPH\*BL": "somebody'll",
-"SPH-BLD": "somebody would",
-"SPH-BD": "somebody had",
-"SPH\*BD": "somebody'd",
-"SPH-BS": "somebody is",
-"SPH-BZ": "somebody has",
-"SPH\*BS": "somebody's",

-### Someone `SPH-PB`
-There are numerous entries/options for the word "someone."
-I prefer `SPH-PB` as the root.
-All of these are new entries, some bump against orthography but the orthographic strokes are nonsensicle - such as  'someoneds'.
-If you really want to write "someoneds" you can still stroke using orthographic norms (`SPH-PB/-D/-S`)

-"SPH-PBL": "someone will",
-"SPH\*PBL": "someone'll",
-"SPH-PBLD": "someone would",
-"SPH-PBD": "someone had",
-"SPH\*PBD": "someone'd",
-"SPH-PBS": "someone is",
-"SPH-PBZ": "someone has",
-"SPH\*PBS": "someone's", _(Note that there are double-stroke entries for "someone's", such as `SWUPB/AES`, but these do not conform with existing single-stroke contraction norms/entries, or my approach.)_

-### Something `SPH-G`
-As with "someone", there are numerous entries/options for the word "something."
-I prefer `SPH-G` as the root brief for "someone."
-These are all new entries, a bit of orthographic bumping but if you really need to write "somethingeds" you can still stroke it using orthographic norms (`SPH-G/G/-D/-S` or perhaps `SPH-G/GD/S`)

-SPH-LG": "something will
-SPH\*LG": "something'll
-SPH-LGD": "something would
-SPH-GD": "something had
-SPH-GS": "something is
-SPH-GZ": "something has
-SPH\*GS": "something's

-### Those `THOE`
-For the "those" family of briefs and contractions, I drop the ending `S` or `Z` (from `THOES` or `THOEZ`, among others), and use `THOE` as the left-hand starter brief for briefing phrases.

-"THOEL": "those will",
-"THO\*EL": "those'll",
-"THOELD": "those would", /changed from "hold it" which has another entry that works
-"THOED": "those had",
-"THOEF": "those have",
-"THO\*EF": "those've",
-"THOER": "those are", /changed from "author" which has like 7 other entries
-"THO\*ER": "those're",

-### Double contractions

-"KOUFPBT": "could not have",
-"KO\*UFPBT": "couldn't've",
-This phrase and contraction isn't used that often, and since I'm preferring `KOU` as the root for "could," I didn't bother creating a `KO` version of this brief pair.
-Also, `KOFPBT` is good brief for "covenant".)_

-"WAO\*EFD": "we'd've",
-No matching briefs for the base phrase(s), "we would have," "we should have", "we could have" (yet)

 # COMING SOON
 The following are NOT currently in Plover's default dictionary, and I have not created briefs for these yet, due to conflicts or other issues.